ChenZhongPu/data-structure-swufe/book/src/fundamentals/python.md

 Like the list, iterations via `for`, `len()`, `in` (`not in`), and set comprehensions are also supported.

 ## Dictionary
-Python's dic assembles Java's `HashMap`, representing an collection of key-value pairs.
+Python's `dict` assembles Java's `HashMap`, representing a collection of key-value pairs.
 Dictionaries can be used to represent a mapping between a key and a value, and we assume that keys are unique.
 For example:

 | Key | Value |
 |---------|---------|